textileio/js-textile-http-client/README.md

 # Run all the unit tests
 yarn test

-# Watch the folder and run the unit tests when changes happen
-yarn test-watch

 # Lint everything
 # NOTE: Linting uses `prettier` to auto-fix styling issues when possible
 yarn lint

-# Watch the folder and run the linter when changes happen
-yarn lint-watch
 ```

 ## Documentation